calculon102/xgifwallpaper/README.md

 Use an animated GIF as wallpaper on X11-systems.

+`xgifwallpaper` draws on the root window.
+On window-managers, where the root window is hidden, there will be no visible effect.
+Examples are KDE Plasma and Gnome.

 By using shared memory between X11 client and server, this is not as performance-inefficient as it may seem at first.
 Nonetheless, expect some memory to be used for bigger GIFs with a lot of frames.